Wednesday 3rd November, 2021

 How common are trigger points?

-An investigation of office workers and blue collar workers with pain in their neck and shoulder region were checked for trigger points in their neck, shoulder and arm muscles (8).
+Office workers and blue collar workers with pain in their neck and shoulder region were checked for trigger points in their neck, shoulder and arm muscles (24).
 The results were:

 • Blue collar workers: Ave.
 16 trigger points